gwynforthewyn/cka-vbox-setup/README.md

 ## Experimenting
 This is a sort of lab environment.
 If you want to mess around with flannel, or any pods or whatever, `kubectl delete -f <path/to/the/resource.yml>` will rescue you regularly.

+## Fragility
+There's an explicit reference to the virtualbox device ID for the internal network interface managing the host-only network in setup-flannel.sh.
+Do with it what you will.